RenderMan

 0.166667 0.666667 0.166667 0 ] 1

-b-spline curves must be defined by no less than 4 cv's.
-RfM Pro repeats the first and last points twice when it writes the Curves rib statement - listing 2.
-This is to ensure the curve "physically" begins and ends at the first and last cv.
+Because b-spline curves must be defined by no less than 4 cv's, RfM Pro repeats the first and last points when it produces the rib file shown in listing 2.
+Lets take a look at another example.
 In mel we might have a cubic curve defined by 5 cv's ie.

 curve -d 3 -p 0 0 0 -p 1 1 0 -p 2 -1 0 -p 3 1 0 -p 4 -1 0;